 Dewatering of streams (anthropogenic), resulting in reduced summer flows, was ranked as low in scope (often small-scale unregistered diversions) and moderate in severity in all but the Russian and Gualala rivers, where the scope was broader due to more extensive agriculture (e.g. viticulture) and groundwater pumping has become more common.
 In the Russian River alone there are over 150 surface diversions and pumps (Passage Assessment Database, CalFish.org, 2014).
-With the exception of the Russian and Gualala rivers, surface diversions and small pumps were cited to occur primarily in smaller streams, where they exacerbate naturally arid summer conditions.
+Elsewhere, surface diversions and small pumps were typically in smaller streams and exacerbated naturally arid summer conditions.